 - Develop appropriate emergency response plans and threat reduction strategies for each situation.

 - Are you prepared to Bug Out if the situation calls for that action?

 - Intelligence – Those that are truly prepared will seek information from multiple sources.
-Make sure you have a good way to gather information before and after a disaster hits.
+Make sure you have a good way to gather information before and after the disaster hits.
 (BEFORE: Survival Websites, Books, Radio etc… AFTER: Personal Networks, Ham & Shortwave Radio, etc…)